stefaceriani/chromashift/README.md

 > Customize every Spotify color from the Settings page — in real time.

-ChromaShift is a [Spicetify](https://spicetify.app/) extension that lets you change Spotify's colors without touching any theme files.
+### ChromaShift is a [Spicetify](https://spicetify.app/) extension that lets you change Spotify's colors without touching any theme files.
 Everything is done through a clean interface injected right into **Settings**.
 ---
+If Chromashift doesn't work first check our [status page](https://status.chromashift.qzz.io)

 ## ✨ Features